 Our goal is always to reach a negotiated settlement in every divorce case.
 Judges have busy dockets and do not have the time to consider every aspect of your case or life.
 Once you enter the court system you become a number.
 There is never a time when everyone will be happy with a judge’s decision.
 Most judges will even tell you not to let them make decisions about your life or the lives of your children.
 Most divorces resolve by way of settlement.
 A few divorces will end with a trial.
 Ms. Cores is an experienced and exceptional trial attorney.
 Her team is prepared to settle your divorce or proceed through the trial.

-Regardless of the issues in your divorce, the first step should be to meet with us for a free consultation to discuss your situation.
+Regardless of the issues in your divorce, the first step should be to meet with us for a confidential consultation to discuss your situation.
 There is no formula or pre-packaged approach that can every properly address the unique needs of your family.
 We focus on results specific to your family.

 Speak With a New Jersey Divorce Lawyer at Cores & Associates Today

 If you are ready to file for divorce or recently were served with divorce papers, contact our office.
 We can help you understand New Jersey’s divorce laws, as well as your legal options.
-Cores & Associates has extensive experience in both negotiating and litigating family law issues and would love to help your family through this challenging process.
-Contact us today for a free, confidential consultation with one of our attorneys.
+Cores & Associates, L.L.C., has extensive experience in both negotiating and litigating family law issues and would love to help your family through this challenging process.
+Contact us today for a confidential consultation with one of our attorneys.